nicholaschiasson/love-maker/README.md

 - Configuration file for SCR_DIR, BIN_DIR, PROJ_NAME, BUILD_MODE, and various other variables
 - Implement Linux distribution
 - Have script copy a shortcut of the script into the bin folder.
+- Don't require to include the Love2D framework in THIS project... download it on first use or something, and check for updates on each use perhaps.